-- ▶ Load the NVIFR DLL - ▶ Loading the NVIFR CreateEx function pointer
+- ▶ Load the NVIFR DLL. - ▶ Load the NVIFR CreateEx function pointer.

-3.2.1 Loading the DLL
+Loading the DLL 3.2.1

 The NVIFR API is accessed via a 32- or 64- bit dynamic link library (DLL), which must be loaded by the application before calling any NVIFR functions: